Irène Deliège: The European Society for the Cognitive Sciences of Music

-In 1991, she was elected first Permanent Secretary of the newly founded European Society for the Cognitive Sciences of Music (ESCOM).
+In 1991, she was elected the first permanent secretary of the newly founded European Society for the Cognitive Sciences of Music (ESCOM).
 This organisation, whose foundation she led, was in part a response to the earlier formation of the North American Society for Music Perception and Cognition (SMPC).
 In 1989 SMPC collaborated with the Japanese Society of Music Perception and Cognition to host the first International Conference of Music Perception and Cognition (ICMPC), held in Kyoto, Japan.
-At the second ICMPC, held in Los Angeles in 1992, Irene Deliege proposed that the third conference should be in Europe, and that a biennial rotation between North America, Europe, and the Far East and Australasia should thereafter be maintained.
+At the second ICMPC, held in Los Angeles in 1992, Irène Deliège proposed that the third conference should be held in Europe, and that a biennial rotation between North America, Europe, and the Far East and Australasia should thereafter be maintained.
 Her proposals were accepted as the long-term structure for ICMPC, which recently held its 12th conference attended by over 500 delegates.
-ESCOM has been the European host for four ICMCPs to date (Liege, Belgium 1994; Keele, UK 2000; Bologna, Italy 2006; Thessaloniki, Greece 2012).
+ESCOM has been the European host for four ICMCPs to date (Liège 1994; Keele, UK 2000; Bologna, Italy 2006; Thessaloniki, Greece 2012).

-Alongside the ICMPC, Irene Deliege also took a leading role in the stimulation and organisation of European scientific meetings, and the editing of multi-author volumes dedicated to specialist topics within the field of music cognition.
+Alongside the ICMPC, Deliège also took a leading role in the stimulation and organisation of European scientific meetings, and the editing of multi-author volumes dedicated to specialist topics within the field of music cognition.
 2012 saw the first publication in a new series of Classic European Music Science Monographs, a project to commission and publish English translations of seminal historic European treatises on systematic and scientific musicology from 20th and earlier centuries.
-Translations are funded from a special “Irène Deliège Translation Fund” endowed to ESCOM in 2010.
+Translations are funded from a special "Irène Deliège Translation Fund" endowed to ESCOM in 2010.

-In 1997, ESCOM founded a new scholarly journal, Musicae Scientiae.
-Its first Editor was Irene Deliege, who held this position, as well as General Secretary of ESCOM, until 2009.
+In 1997, ESCOM founded a new scholarly journal, Musicæ Scientiæ.
+Its first editor was Irène Deliège, who held this position, as well as that of general secretary of ESCOM, until 2009.
 The journal has a unique remit, covering empirical science, artificial intelligence, education, systematic musicology, and philosophy.
 The publisher Sage took on the journal in 2009, and its impact factor in 2012 was 0.729.

 Scientific contribution

-Deliege's scientific work involved some of the first, and certainly some of the most influential, attempts to empirically test major predictions of the work of Fred Lerdahl and Ray Jackendoff as laid out in their groundbreaking Generative Theory of Tonal Music (1983).
-This work involved novel methods for measuring perception of medium- to large-scale structure, up to and including entire works; going substantially beyond most scientific work of the time which concentrated (and still, to a large extent does) on perception of small, disembodied musical fragments.
+Deliège's scientific work involved some of the first, and certainly some of the most influential, attempts to empirically test major predictions of the work of Fred Lerdahl and Ray Jackendoff as laid out in their groundbreaking Generative Theory of Tonal Music (1983).
+This work involved novel methods for measuring perception of medium- to large-scale structure, up to and including entire works; going substantially beyond most scientific work of the time which concentrated (and, to a large extent does still) on perception of small, disembodied musical fragments.
 Another important aspect of her work was a courageous exploration of these issues as applied to contemporary classical music, including atonal works, another challenge largely neglected in the wider field.
 She also made important contributions to the understanding of the development of musical perception through infancy and childhood.